43rd (Wessex) Infantry Division: Vernon Bridge

 The breakout achieved, XXX Corps drove flat out for the River Seine (Operation Loopy), with 43rd (W) Division sent ahead to make an assault crossing at Vernon.
 For this operation it was assisted by the bridging specialists of 15th (Kent) GHQ Troops Royal Engineers, a medium artillery regiment and the Cromwell tanks of 15th/19th The King's Royal Hussars, the armoured reconnaissance regiment of 11th Armoured Division.
 US troops had already reached the west bank of the Seine, so the convoys of assault troops and bridging material moving eastwards had to be carefully coordinated to cross with US convoys repositioning to the south.
 The first convoy, Group One, consisted of nearly 1500 vehicles of 129th Brigade with its usual proportion of divisional artillery, engineers and support services, reinforced by 1st Worcesters.
-Some of the assault infantry rode in the DUKW amphibious trucks that were to carry them over the river.
+Some of the assault infantry rode in the 536 Company RASC Group B DUKW amphibious trucks that were to carry them over the river.
 The group arrived at Vernon on the afternoon of 25 August, ready to begin the assault that evening against the defenders from 49th German Infantry Division.

 15th (Kent) GHQTRE was tasked with manning the DUKWs during the initial assault and then operating rafts until the first bridge could be laid.
 They also had storm boats in reserve but these had to be used in the first wave because launching points for DUKWs were hard to find.
 A 15-minute bombardment by the guns of 94th (Dorset Yeomanry) Field Regiment, 121st (West Riding) Medium Regiment (further back in Group Two) and C Sqn, 15th/19th Hussars, together with the heavy mortars of 8th Middlesex, was followed by a smoke barrage to cover the crossing at 19.00.
 On the right, 5th Wiltshires began crossing in eight storm boats manned by 15th (Kent) GHQTRE, but they grounded before reaching the far side, and were raked by machine gun fire.
 By the end of an hour only one boat remained.
 Only about a company had got across, and they were overrun during the night.
-Three of the four available DUKWs also grounded, the survivor ferrying across the rest of 5th Wiltshires in the dark.
+Three of the four available 536 Company DUKWs also grounded, the survivor ferrying across the rest of 5th Wiltshires in the dark.
 On the left, 4th Somerset LI got across in the storm boats relatively easily, but found that their bridgehead was on an island, and they were still cut off from the east bank, apart from a few men who scrambled over the wreckage of the railway bridge.
 1st Worcesters failed to get over the broken road bridge into the village of Vernonnet, which was strongly held.
-In the dark 260th Field Company managed to bulldoze a slipway for the DUKWs, speeding up the crossing, and 129th Brigade got about a battalion and a half across in total, setting up a perimeter along the escarpment above the bridging site.
+In the dark 260th Field Company managed to bulldoze a slipway for the 536 Company RASC DUKWs, speeding up the crossing, and 129th Brigade got about a battalion and a half across in total, setting up a perimeter along the escarpment above the bridging site.